 Once the cement has completely dried, peel or cut away the outer form.
 An optional step is to use a sander to smooth out rough edges.

 Lastly, we added some metallic doodles to the pencil holder with a silver Sharpies when the cement was dry.
-You could create patterns, add your teachers initials with a stencil, or even keep the cement organizer plain and simple.
+You could create patterns, add someone’s initials with a stencil, or even keep the cement organizer plain and simple.

-Then the funnest part, choosing the products to put in the slots!
-Fill it with colorful school supplies and tada!, you’ve made an awesome gift for your favorite teacher.
+Then the most satisfying part: choosing the products to put in the slots!
+Fill it with colorful school supplies and tada!, you’ve made an awesome desk organizer — or maybe a gift for your favorite teacher.

 Here’s to a fantastic new school year!